Zum Inhalt

 • Implement different approaches (that all solve or contribute towards solving the problem – or parts of it)

-• Then define KPIs that help you to assess the quality of a solution and that allow to compare the different solutions based on the extent to which they solve (or help solving) the problem
+• Then define KPIs that help you to assess the quality of a solution and that allow you to compare the different solutions w.r.t. the extent to which they solve (or help solving) the problem

 • Conduct the analysis and compare the different approaches (methodology: comparative analysis)